wp-plugins/amr-ical-events-list/readme.txt

 *  Allow html in descriptions, and convert any url's to links if not already converted.

 == Changelog ==
+= Version 3.0.9 =
+*  very minor update for people who want greater than one month in agenda view, but still have calendar view (one month).
+The agenda view in initial mode, still show future dates only (unless modified with offset parameter), calendar view will however show all dates for the current month.
+IE: calendar view will now perform the same whether you use a [largecalendar] shortcode, or the [events] shortcode

 = Version 3.0.8 =
 *  tweaked default css and month navigation html a bit to accommodate websites with smaller content width for table.
 *  forced initial large calendar load to months=1, despite shortcode entry.
-This then allows you to have an 'agenda' view with multiple months but have cirrect functioning in the calendar box
+This then allows you to have an 'agenda' view with multiple months but have correct functioning in the calendar box
 *  fixed generation of ics url.
 It was not removing page and other parameters from the query string of the url page.
-We do not need to allow for parameters so we can handle ANY taxonomy, category, tag, author view etc and generate corresponding ics feed.
+We do need to allow for parameters so we can handle ANY taxonomy, category, tag, author view etc and generate corresponding ics feed, but we cannot leave inappropriate ones in as they will mess up the gathering of events for the feed.

 = Version 3.0.7 =
 *  large and small box calendar formats available, and a calendar widget, as well as tab views to integrate with the list view.
 Default css provided.